FrankBijnen/ExifToolGui/Docs/Readme Shell integration.txt

   - Enable the button 'Setup Disk cleanup for thumbnails' in 'Preferences/Thumbnnails'.

 - It detects if it was started as Admin.
 If started as an Admin:
-  - It will always show Hidden Folders and FileList.
+  - It will always show Hidden Folders and Files in the FileList.
   - You can register ExifToolGui in the Contextmenu of Windows Explorer.

 - In the tab 'Shell Integration' in 'Preferences' you can: